Bosonization and Kramers-Wannier dualities in general dimensions: Discussion

 As an application to translationally invariant Majorana systems on regular lattices, we generalized the KW (self-)duality to general dimensions.
 The minimal (half-unit-cell) translation defined as an exchange of $\gamma \leftrightarrow \gamma'$ followed by a translation of $\gamma$ is mapped to KW dualities in the gauged spin system.
 For one copy of the free Majorana lattice, the (self-)duality is unidirectional in the spin model.
 It maps a gauge flux to a gauge spin polarization.
 For two decoupled copies of free Majorana lattices, the duality in the spin model is more ``isotropic" and exists in multiple directions along the primitive lattice vectors.
 In particular, the self-dual transformation interchanges the $U(1)$ symmetry charges at the self-dual point.
 The spin models also possess higher-form symmetries, and projections onto the eigenspaces with eigenvalue one of these higher-form symmetries give rise to the noninvertibility of the KW (self-)dualities.
 Although we have used free systems as illustrative examples, KW dualities readily generalize to interacting systems.
 Moreover, we do not need to restrict to minimal translations.
 We can define minimal rotations: exchanging $\gamma \leftrightarrow \gamma'$ followed by a rotation of the $\gamma$ or $\gamma'$ Majorana fermions.
 Other more general crystalline symmetries can also be considered.
 The invariance under these ``minimal crystalline symmetries" in a fermionic system is mapped to generalized dualities of the gauged spin system.
 We leave this generalization to future work.

 One of the key open questions is the relation between the KW (self-)dualities constructed in this work and those obtained by gauging generalized symmetries.
 In particular, the basic KW dualities arising from minimal translations of a single copy of the coupled Majorana square lattice cannot be conventional, since the self-dualities are incompatible with the required degree of the higher-form global symmetry, at least in even spatial dimensions.
 The directional dependence of the KW dualities further suggests that the conventional construction of a KW duality by gauging half of space \cite{choi2022noninvertible} is insufficient, and different inequivalent cycles of the spacetime manifold must be taken into account.
+In the accompanying paper \cite{su$mathbbZ_2$2025a}, we show that how the self-dualities studied in this work are different from conventional gauging.
 Furthermore, the gauge-flux-particle (self-)dualities warrant additional investigation.
-In 1D, the KW duality can be viewed as the boundary manifestation of the electromagnetic duality in the topological order of the bulk.
+In 1D, the KW duality can be viewed as the boundary manifestation of the electromagnetic duality in the topological order of the bulk \cite{freedTopological2022}.
 This raises the natural question of whether an analogous bulk-boundary correspondence exists in higher dimensions.
-A good starting point may be the twisted toric code \cite{chen2021disentangling} associated with the gauged spin system.
 One may also ask whether the 2D KW self-duality is related to the particle-vortex duality in 2D.